vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

 ## Multithreaded retrieval and ranking
 Vespa has the ability to use multiple threads **per search query**.
-This can in many retrieval and ranking cases reduce search latency as the document retrieval and ranking for a single query can be partitioned so that each thread works on a subset of the searchable documents in an index.
+This ability can reduce search latency as the document retrieval and ranking for a single query can be partitioned, so that each thread works on a subset of the searchable documents in an index.
-The number of threads to use is controlled on a per ranking profile, but can only use less than the global setting controlled in the [application services.xml](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/src/main/application/services.xml#L74).
+The number of threads to use is controlled on a per rank profile basis, but can only use less than the global setting controlled in the [application services.xml](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/src/main/application/services.xml#L74).

 To find optimal settings, we recommend benchmarking starting with one thread per search and increasing until latency does not improve significantly.
 See [Vespa Scaling Guide](https://docs.vespa.ai/en/performance/sizing-search.html) for details.

-In between the first and second ranking phases controlled in the ranking profile, there is a hit rebalancing step, so that each thread re-ranks a balanced number of retrieved hits.
-The top scoring hits from the first phase does not necessarily need to be perfectly balanced per thread used during the first-phase scoring and re-balancing helps .
-For example if we use 6 threads per search and re-rank 24 hits with the second phase expression, each thread re-ranks 4 hits.

 ## Serving performance versus ranking accuracy
 In this section we perform benchmarking where we deploy the system on a Vespa cloud instance using 2 x Xeon Gold 6263CY 2.60GHz (HT enabled, 48 cores, 96 threads) with 256GB memory.